sberkun/gitlet-skeleton-improvements/README.md

 It now errors instead of returning null, since students should always be confidant that their file is a directory.
 If they're not, it's better to check file.isDirectory() rather than waiting for the NullPointerException.

 Also, it returns an Array now instead of a List.
-If someone wants a list, they can turn it into a list themselves.
+If someone wants a List, they can turn it into a List themselves.

 ### Removed link annotations on join functions